 and may be considered for the Historic Jackson Street Neighborhood

 Association Scholarship Fund.
 Contact ELTC's Artistic Director for details.

-Brinker, Connecticut Yankees in Queen Guenever's Court, Little Women, and Storybook Theater were performed by students in front of
+Brinker, Connecticut Yankees in Queen Guenever's Court, Little Women, Storybook Theater, and 1,001 Arabian Nights were performed by students in front of

 standing-room only audiences!
 This year, 12